🌲

 Pragmatic Advice and Take-Aways

-• The options of cushioning to experiment different sitting postures most comfortable for your body.
+The options of cushioning available at the meditation centres to experiment different sitting postures most comfortable for your body.

-The options of cushioning to experiment different sitting postures most comfortable for your body.
+The options of cushioning available at the meditation centres to experiment different sitting postures most comfortable for your body.

 Conclusion